Eric Sanders (American football coach): Oakland Raiders

 In 2010 and 2011 Sanders worked for the Oakland Raiders as an offensive quality control coach.
 From 2012 to 2014 he worked as a defensive quality control coach.

 Stanford (first stint)

 In 2015 Sanders worked at Stanford as a defensive assistant for the Cardinal.

 Cleveland Browns

 From 2016 to 2018, Sanders worked for the Browns as a defensive assistant.
 He was not retained by Freddie Kitchens.

 New York Jets

 In 2019 he worked for the Jets as a defensive assistant under Adam Gase.

 Stanford (second stint)

 In 2020 Sanders rejoined the Cardinal this time as the teams inside linebackers coach.

+Eastern Washington

+Sanders spent the 2023 season as the linebackers coach and defensive run game coordinator for Eastern Washington.
+On January 24, 2024, Sanders was promoted to defensive coordinator.

 Personal life

 Sanders is from San Francisco, California.
-He and his wife, Maki Ishihara-Sanders, have a son.
+He and his wife, Maki Ishihara-Sanders, have two sons.